 • Trekking permit and TIMS card

-• Portable power bank for charging electronic gadgets
+• Portable power bank for charging electronic devices

-If you are trying to travel light or on a budget for Everest Base Camp, renting trekking gear in Kathmandu can be a good option.
-Quality clothing and equipment rentals are available in the Nepali capital before starting your trek.
+If you’re aiming to travel light or stick to a budget for your 13-Day Gokyo Lakes Trek, renting trekking gear in Kathmandu can be a smart choice.
+The city offers a variety of reliable rental shops where you can find quality clothing and equipment before starting your trek.

-Focus on renting more expensive essentials like down jackets, sleeping bags, and packs rather than smaller accessories.
-Ask your trekking agency for rental shop recommendations that offer reputable brands frequently used in the Himalayas.
+When renting gear, focus on the more expensive essentials like down jackets, sleeping bags, and backpacks, rather than smaller accessories.
+Consult with your trekking agency for recommendations on reputable rental shops that carry well-known brands used in the Himalayas.

-Try on any clothing items like jackets to ensure proper fit and comfort.
-Examine backpacks and sleeping bags for damage and wear.
-Understand rental terms for damages if gear gets heavily used on the trek.
+Be sure to try on clothing items such as jackets to ensure a proper fit and comfort.
+Inspect backpacks and sleeping bags for any signs of damage or excessive wear.
+Familiarize yourself with the rental terms, especially regarding any damage fees if the gear gets heavily used during your trek.

-With your pack full of adventure essentials, you’ll be equipped to take on the challenge of reaching Everest Base Camp!
-Let our list set you up for success on this amazing trek.
+With your backpack filled with all the necessary essentials, you’ll be ready to tackle the exciting challenge of reaching Everest Base Camp.
+Let our packing list guide you towards a successful and unforgettable trek.

 About Glorious Eco Trek Nepal